robotont/robotont_description/README.md

 # robotont_description

-Description package for robotont that contains meshes, URDF, simulation, and relevant launch-files.
+Description package for robotont that contains meshes, URDF and xacro files.